IntersectAustralia/excel-fu/module-1/index.markdown

     ![Comma delimiter](08.png)

 10. The next dialog box will ask you where the data should be placed.
-Choose the first cell of the current sheet by selecting the "Existing sheet" option and entering ```=$A$1``` into the text box.
-Click the ```OK``` button:
+You want the data to start in the first cell of the current sheet, so select the "Existing sheet" option and entering ```=$A$1``` into the text box.

     ![Select destination](09.png)

+11. Click the ```OK``` button:

 The data will be imported into the "Raw" worksheet:

 ![Imported data](10.png)

-Now repeat the import process for the remaining two files, leaving the newest of the files until last.
+12. You will now repeat the import process for the remaining two files, leaving the newest of the files until last.

 In each case, before repeating the import process, select the cell in ```Column A``` of the first completely blank line.
 That way, your newly imported data will be inserted immediately after the previously imported data.
-In this case the correct cell is ```A42```:
+In this example the next free cell is ```A42```:

 ![First blank cell](11.png)